-This area can act as an escape from the catacombs, but anyone climbing up must make a DC 15 STR (ATHLETICS) check to get started on the muddy, wet walls, and then make a second ACROBATICS check (a jump) to reach the hole and escape on to the slopes of Mt.
+This area can act as an escape from the catacombs, but anyone climbing up must make a CRITICAL STUNT task to get started on the muddy, wet walls, and then make a second successful STUNT task to jump and reach the hole and escape on to the slopes of Mt.
 Misery.

 #4.
 The Dead Arquebusers.
 Waist-deep, viscous water separates this alcove from the main catacombs.
 Here are the skeletons of two British soldiers, along with the recognizable remnants of their old-style Elizabethan uniforms.
-A DC 8 Wis (MEDICINE) check identifies that they died violently, likely by native weaponry.
+A CRITICAL FIRST AID roll identifies that they died violently, likely by native weaponry.

 Searching the chamber finds a usable halberd and a rusty, crested morion helmet.
-One of the men has a valuable emerald ring around his bony finger, worth 200 gold crowns.
+One of the men has a valuable emerald ring around his bony finger, worth 3 crowns.
 There is also a glass bottle that contains final prayer written by one of the men (see Handout D), which reveals that they were deserters from Francis Drake's expedition who tried to steal the Sirenstone from the Caribs.
 The note reveals that they hid it in an abandoned cannon here in the catacombs.